liutong011025-cloud/INT6066Bingo/README_NEXT.txt

 Architecture:
   Browsers talk directly to Supabase (same pattern as the old Firebase client).
-  Vercel only serves the Next.js app.
+  Vercel only serves the static Next.js export.
 100 concurrent students do not go through Vercel serverless functions for each bingo write.